 What is or isn’t malpractice is based on “causation” and a complex concept of “standard of care.”
 To be successful in a medical malpractice lawsuit, the plaintiff must clearly establish that the injury was caused by the negligence of the practitioner.
 To establish “negligence,” the plaintiff must show that the practitioner’s actions did not meet the “standard of care” – that is, what a reasonably prudent practitioner in similar circumstances would do.
-To establish “standard of care,” the plaintiff presents testimony of medical “experts.”Is a mistake malpractice?
+To establish “standard of care,” the plaintiff presents testimony of medical “experts.”Is a Mistake Malpractice?

 Most medical professionals are caring individuals who are deeply committed to their patient’s well-being.
 But they are human and can make mistakes.
 The most common medical malpractice claims stem from when a doctor fails to diagnose or improperly diagnoses a health issue, or makes an error during a procedure or surgery.
 A mistake or adverse outcome does not necessarily mean it is malpractice.
 This is why medical malpractice law is a specialty that calls for extensive experience, in-depth research and the use of the nation’s top medical experts.
-We have successfully resolved many cases from common medical errors: (make these links to case results)
+We have successfully resolved many cases from common medical errors:

 - Failure to diagnose stroke